mihailthebuilder/fight-alerts-backend/README.md

     - ~~get aws cli working~~
     - ~~get terraform installed on your Jenkins server~~
     - get `terraform apply` running
+      - there's a problem with loading the credentials.
     - if it works, update READMEs in jenkins & this repo

 Move `scraper` and `handler` to a separate package